dcoacher/ITAM/README.md

 **Release date:** July 28, 2025

 ## 10. Feedback
-If you have any feedback, feel free to contact us via email:
+If you have any feedback, feel free to contact me via email:<br>
 [Desmond Coacher](mailto:dcoacher@outlook.com)